Installer measuring Wi-Fi throughput in a living room

 Do I need special tools?

-No — a laptop/phone test works.
+No. A laptop or phone test works.
 For deeper work we use analyzers and heatmaps, but simple room tests catch most issues.

 Need help with Wi-Fi 7 Speed Tests & Placement Guide?